 Employers who self-insure their health benefit plans retain all the risk of paying all the claims and thus have the ability to design their own plans.
 Some employers buy stop-loss insurance (also known as excess loss insurance) coverage to limit the risk that they incur by having a self-insured health plan.
 The coverage is usually available in one of two forms: specific stop-loss coverage, which covers claims above a specified limit on an individual employee basis; and aggregate stop-loss coverage, which initiates coverage when the employer's total aggregate health claims reach a specified threshold.
 The Division regulates stop-loss (excess loss) policies, but does not regulate the self-funded employer health plan that it insures.

 Government Health Plans

-More than 28.4% of Coloradans have some sort of government-funded or government-subsidized health plans.
+More than 36.8% of Coloradans had some sort of government-funded or government-subsidized health plan in 2014 up from 28.4% in 2013.
 These include the following.

 Medicaid